tharte/emacs-reveal/README.md

 build all HTML presentations manually from `org` source files (into sub-directory `public`):

+**Notice!** As of 2019-03-24, the following still works but uses an older version of emacs-reveal (0.9.x).
+The course will be updated soon for version 1.x

 	$ git clone https://gitlab.com/oer/OS.git
 	$ cd OS
 	$ git submodule sync --recursive